DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 first year by income funding, that is pretty rare.
 And during the second year, we multiplied our assets under management tenfold.
 This is just a beginning; you haven’t yet seen anything of what we can really do.
-We are preparing for some serious kick ass operations to start taking place.
+We are preparing for some serious kick-ass operations to start taking place.

 **Pekka:** Many newspaper reporters have asked about a proof of